 - Implement technical measures such as a third party WAF and other recommendations from the Magento Best Practices guide.

 But they may still be running code with known vulnerabilities.
-As a safety net, these merchants could keep all of their extensions upgraded all the time but that is economically impossible.
+As a safety net, these merchants could keep all of their extensions upgraded all the time but that is economically not feasible.
 Many extension releases are backwards incompatible, which requires costly developer hours.
 There is no standardized way to get notified of critical releases.
 And most important: merchants value stability above all, which does not fit well with a continuous upgrade policy.
 The fewer changes, the better.

-I observe a sense of desperation among professional merchants, because they did all they could, and still got hacked.
+We observe a sense of desperation among professional merchants, because they did all they could, and still got hacked.

 Merchants: fear no more